exclusive interview with SBID on how velvenoir supports designers and architects with tailored art consultancy services

 My professional background is in hospitality and PR/ marketing while my passion is art.
 I love hospitality because it’s all about creating an experience for the client and art is all about the feeling.
 I lived in London and Sydney, working in hospitality, and when I was in Australia I was introduced to Aboriginal art.
 It really struck me how wonderful it would be to have access to those artists but if you’re not knowledgeable about the scene it can be intimidating.
 People have also told me they feel intimidated going into galleries.
-I´ve launched Velvenoir back in 2014 to bridge that gap between art and the client.
+I´ve launched VELVENOIR back in 2014 to bridge that gap between art, collectors, hotels and businesses.

 How do you work with interior designers?

 Ideally, we introduce art consultancy at the beginning because then we know the budget, the direction of the project and the design brief; we can then work hand in hand with the designer to select pieces, discuss framing and any other topic that may arise and is relevant.
 We’ll look at the space and understand the client and the budget then propose anything from painting, fine-art photography to bespoke art installations to make the space unique.
 We then put a tailored proposal and presentation together, showing both the art and design – so the designer can present it to the client for discussion.